 Tomorrow’s fashion – made by today’s innovation.

 Tomorrow’s fashion cannot be produced using yesterday’s ideas.
-That is why we rely on more sustainable and innovative materials; safe, environmentally friendly production processes; and recyclable products.
+That is why we aim to use better and innovative materials; safe production processes with lower environmental impacts using for example green energy at the production sites of suppliers; and circular products.
 For us, the highest quality and ecological and social standards go hand-in-hand.

 The careful use of natural resources such as water is an essential part of our environmental commitment.
-In addition to reduced consumption, it is also important to keep the resource as pure as possible where it is needed by means of professional chemical management.
+In addition to reduced consumption, it is particularly important to keep the resource as pure as possible through professional chemical management.

-We improve the environmental footprint of our company's own sites, production facilities and shops, and the entire supply chain.
+We aim to improve the environmental footprint of our company's own sites, production facilities and shops, and the entire supply chain.
 Our goal is to achieve net zero emissions by 2050.
-On the way there, we will reduce emissions in the entire value chain (Scope 1-3) by at least 50% by 2030.
+On the way there, we aim to reduce emissions in the entire value chain (Scope 1-3) by at least 50% by 2030 in comparison to 2024.

 Preserving biodiversity and protecting the climate are particularly important to us at HUGO BOSS.
-For example, by using more sustainable materials and processing them in an environmentally friendly way, we want to protect valuable ecosystems and reduce the loss of biodiversity on land.
+For example, by using more sustainable materials and processing them in with less impact on the environment, we want to protect valuable ecosystems and reduce the loss of biodiversity on land.
+Our focus here is currently on the use of materials from regenerative agriculture.

 Close collaboration with partners is a prerequisite for HUGO BOSS to meet its sustainability goals.
-That is why we are active in a number of initiatives and associations, such as the Better Cotton Initiative and the Leather Working Group.
+That is why we are active in a number of initiatives and associations, such as the Partnership for Sustainable Textiles and the Leather Working Group.

 Through our efforts, we support the Sustainable Development Goals set out by the United Nations.
 HUGO BOSS has identified these SDGs as particularly relevant to its strategy work as particularly relevant for its business activities.
 They are therefore given special consideration in the planning and implementation of measures and projects.